collective/collective.developermanual/source/serving/webdav.rst

 ----------------

 You can't disable WebDAV in Plone itself, it's tightly integrated in Zope.
+You could take away the "Access WebDAV" permission from everyone, but the Zope server will still answer each request.

 What you can do: Make your web server filter out the WebDAV commands.
+This will stop WebDAV requests from reaching your Zope server.

 Nginx
 ~~~~~